AndreC93/dividesmart/README.md

 ### Calculators
 * Bills can be split equally.
+* Able to choose who paid from those involved in the bill so far.
 * When creating a bill, the user who paid for the bill can be specified and credited, while all other users will be added as debtors to the bill.
 * Future calculators to be added, including splitting by percentages, shares and unequally.